 After Basecamp you will have opportunity to put your training into practice by going to a holiday or mission and serving as a trainee leader.
 At the end of the summer there will be opportunity to join in with loads of trainees for a weekend of review and celebration towards the end of August, with time to share and reflect on the part you and hundreds of others have played in sharing Jesus with Scotland's young people.

-LeadUP is for you S6 - LS, a student or a graduate of Basecamp.
+LeadUP is for you S6 - LS (left school), a student or a graduate of Basecamp.
 At LeadUP we'll help you take the next step in your leadership skills and in serving Jesus with others wherever you are involved with mission among children and young people.

 - Grow in your understanding of how faith develops in children and young people